 Internal Audit Division is an Independent Unit established under the secretary of the Ministry separated from performing financial and accounting activities.

-Internal Auditing is being carried out by the Division in terms in terms of appointment as per section 40 of the National Audit Act and powers assigned to the Internal Audit Division by Financial Regulations 133 and 134 as well as provisions of the Circular No. 01/2019 dated 12.01.2019 of Management Audit Department to ensure the performance of the Chief Counting Officer as referred to under 38 (b) and (f) of the National Audit Act.
+Internal Auditing is being carried out by the Division in terms of appointment as per section 40 of the National Audit Act and powers assigned to the Internal Audit Division by Financial Regulations 133 and 134 as well as provisions of the Circular No. 01/2019 dated 12.01.2019 of Management Audit Department to ensure the performance of the Chief Accounting Officer as referred to under 38 (b) and (f) of the National Audit Act.

 |The main objectives of the Division are as follows,|

 • Study internal controlling systems of the Ministry as well as those of Departments and Institutions and carry out continuous survey and independent evaluation on the suitability and sufficiency of internal investigations undertaken for revealing and preventing shortcomings of those systems.